PederBG/FRAM20/README.md

-# FRAM19
+# FRAM-2019

-### A GIS application for easy access to relevant sensor data from the arctic region
+### Website / GIS application used for the FRAM-2019 expedition, due to start spring 2019.
+#### Visit at: www.fram2019.com (still in dev)

-####  Download, process and present up to date satellite imagery, and other sensor data, following a specified location.
+####  Using python to download and process up to date satellite imagery, and other sensor data, following specified locations in the Artic Ocean.
+Presenting this in a full-stack Django application with GeoServer and OpenLayers.
+All configurations and dependencies are handled by Docker.

 ###### Developed as an internship assignment for Lundin Norway.
 Published with their consent.
 ![Github](https://preview.ibb.co/jC8s8A/fram.png "Preview")

-#### Note: *This is work in progress*

 ### Development
+##### Note: *not updated to newest changes*

 #### Use docker image (highly recommended)